 After the interview, I remember every day going on forever, I was checking my phone on an hourly basis, every single day, restarting the phone in case my signal had stopped any messages coming through.
 Then when I got the call, they told me I had got the apprenticeship!
 I remember going “Oh wow that’s amazing!” down the phone, quite loudly too, because once I’d hung up, I went to tell my father, to which he replied “Yeah I know, I heard you shouting”.

-Our Technical Development Programme is open for applications until 31st December.
+Our Technology Development Programme is open for applications until 31st December.

 For the second part of this blog, see: 'Will Autism affect your career'.